AcousTools: A 'Full-Stack', Python-Based, Acoustic Holography Library: Related Work

 Here, $p_{ref}$ is the reference pressure at 1m for the transducer, $\theta$ is the angle between the transducer normal and the point, $r$ is the transducer radius, $k$ is the wavenumber, $J_1$ is the Bessel function of the first kind, and $d$ is the distance from the transducer and the point.
 The actual complex pressure can be then found by multiplying $F_{n,t}$ by the activation of that transducer, $x_t = A_t e^{i \varphi_t}$ where $A_t$ and $\varphi_t$ are the amplitude and phase, respectively.
 The values of $F_{n,t}$ and $x_t$ for each transducer and point can be combined into matrix forms, and the overall acoustic pressure field at a set of $N$ points, $\bi z_n \in \bi \nu, |\bi \nu| = N$, is given by

 In a free-field scenario without scattering or occlusion, this model is sufficient.
 However, considering scattering would provide benefits to many applications.
-When there are objects in a levitation domain, for example when an object is fabricated during levitation, modelling sound scattering can increase manipulation precision and reduce potential levitation failure \cite{AcoustoFab}.
-This can be done by using a three step model, known as the boundary element method (BEM).
+When there are objects in a levitation domain, for example when an object is fabricated during levitation, a hand is present when rendering haptics or a barrier blocks a levitation path, modelling sound scattering can increase manipulation precision and reduce potential levitation failure \cite{AcoustoFab}.
+This scattering media can be any sound-hard material, such as plastics or the surface of water and as many common materials have an acoustic impedance much higher than that of air, most materials act as scatterers when using air as a medium \cite{HighSpeedBEM}.

+Predicting the scattering behaviour can be conducted by using a three step model, known as the boundary element method (BEM).
 Instead of the free-field propagator $\bi F_{\bi \nu \bi \tau}$, this model uses an extended propagator $\bi E_{\bi \nu \bi \tau}$, which is formed as \cite{HighSpeedBEM}

 Where $\bi F_{\bi \nu \bi \tau}$ is the same as in (\ref{eq:Ftz}), $\bi H_{\bi \mu \bi \tau}$ models the propagation of the sound from the transducers to a mesh, $\bi \mu$, representing a scattering object, and $\bi G_{\bi \nu \bi \mu}$ models how the waves travel from the mesh surface to the points.
 Thus, the overall propagator $\bi E_{\bi \nu \bi \tau}$ considers both the direct ($\bi F_{\bi \nu \bi \tau}$) and the scattered ($\bi G_{\bi \nu \bi \mu}\bi H_{\bi \mu \bi \tau}$) components.
-However, while using BEM improves many applications\cite{HighSpeedBEM, ToBEMorNot}, the increased computational complexity, especially in computing $\bi H_{\bi \mu \bi \tau}$ holds back its utility \cite{ToBEMorNot}.
-As $\bi H_{\bi \mu \bi \tau}$ depends only on the geometry of the scattering objects, it can be precomputed and cached to reduce this cost in some cases \cite{HighSpeedBEM}.
-However, if the object's geometry changes, $\bi H_{\bi \mu \bi \tau}$ must be recomputed, and so dynamic scenarios will suffer from the increase in computation speeds\cite{ToBEMorNot}.
+However, while using BEM improves many applications \cite{HighSpeedBEM, ToBEMorNot}, the increased computational complexity, especially in computing $\bi H_{\bi \mu \bi \tau}$ holds back its utility \cite{ToBEMorNot}.
+Both $\bi G_{\bi \nu \bi \mu}$ and $\bi H_{\bi \mu \bi \tau}$ have the number of mesh elements as a dimension, and as such a mesh with many elements per wavelength (in order to improve model accuracy) will significantly increase the size of these matrices.
+Although, as $\bi H_{\bi \mu \bi \tau}$ depends only on the geometry of the scattering objects, it can be precomputed and cached to reduce this cost in some cases \cite{HighSpeedBEM}.
+However, if the object's geometry changes, $\bi H_{\bi \mu \bi \tau}$ must be recomputed, and so dynamic scenarios will suffer from the increase in computation speeds \cite{ToBEMorNot}.

 In this paper, we will use $\bi A$ to denote an arbitrary propagator, instead of the specific $\bi F_{\bi \nu \bi \tau}$, $\bi E_{\bi \nu \bi \tau}$ or any other propagator.
 The index, $\bi \nu \bi \tau$, will be omitted but any propagator will be assumed to have this same form, propagating from a transducer array to a set of points.
 In the same way, $\bi x$ will refer to a generic set of transducer activations with the $\bi \tau$ index omitted.